efikountoura/Task/README.md

 # 5G NR Downlink Link Adaptation Simulator

-Standalone C++17 app that simulates a simplified downlink link-adaptation loop for a single UE, over ~1,000 transmission intervals:
+Standalone C++17 app that simulates a simplified downlink link-adaptation loop for a single UE, over ~1,000 transmission intervals

 ## What it does